EdTech design with purpose: why UX, not just content, determines success?

 • Alerts for underperforming or disengaged learners

-Designing for Emotional Engagement
+Designing for emotional engagement

 Learning is emotional.
 Students retain more when they feel safe, seen, and supported.
 That’s why strong EdTech UX also integrates social-emotional learning (SEL) principles — through tone of voice, interaction patterns, and feedback design.